 Grant funds are available and will be awarded for P-12 Professional Development Projects that address issues related to the education of or support of under-resourced children and/or their families.
 Successful Center of Excellence Professional Development Project grants will be awarded on a competitive basis to P-12 public school educators in Center Partner Districts.
 Projects will be funded at amounts up to $2,000 per cycle (Fall and Spring) for an academic year.

-For more information or questions, please contact P-12 Outreach Project Coordinator, Janey Brandis (firstname.lastname@example.org).
+For more information, questions or to request a Word Document of the template, please contact P-12 Outreach Project Coordinator, Janey Brandis (firstname.lastname@example.org)

 - Awards will be made to Center Partner District Educators for projects that focus on the development or expansion of best practices or specific strategies for teaching/supporting under-resourced learners and/or their families.